You are here

 This story narrative is akin to a Robert Altman film because he "loved the chaotic nature of real life, with conflicting perspectives, surprising twists, unexplained actions, and ambiguous endings."

-Here is the extended logline: This is a story about an unknown and unassuming - possibly delusional - fish biologist living in the middle of nowhere leading a life no different than Dr. Joel Fleischman of the Emmy winning show Northern Exposure of years gone by.
+Here is the summary: This is a story about an unknown and unassuming - possibly delusional - fish biologist living in the middle of nowhere leading a life no different than Dr. Joel Fleischman of the Emmy winning show Northern Exposure of years gone by.
 This biologist - known to some of his colleagues as “The Don Quixote Of Fish Biologists” - is perversely driven to make a difference in curbing the relentless onslaught of ecological stressors that Homo sapiens (i.e., “the wise ones”) inflicts on planet earth by reaching the masses in a way that gets the individual to fully contemplate their place in the environment and never see themselves or the environment the same way ever again.

-It’s a story not unlike a Robert Altman film; in fact, it’s very much like Prairie Home Companion, which Altman directed.
-Speaking of Prairie Home Companion, this biologist’s narrative mirrors a Garrison Keillor News From Lake Wobegon yarn.
+It’s a story not unlike a Robert Altman film; in fact, it’s very much like A Prairie Home Companion, which Altman directed.
+Speaking of A Prairie Home Companion, this biologist’s narrative mirrors a Garrison Keillor News From Lake Wobegon yarn.
 The only difference is that the eccentric people in the biologist’s story are real - including every zany adventure and misadventure…not to mention the potential impending dreadful societal consequences that mirror sci-fi movies of old.

 However, it’s mostly about his failed attempts - including the myriad letters, e-mails, videos, and phone calls he’s made to influential writers, conservationists, actors, psychiatrists, and film industry personnel with hopes of recruiting their help - in his pursuit of getting such a noble and lofty message out.
 His story is not unlike Colonel Sanders who had over 1,000 rejections before someone was willing to give his chicken recipe a try.